aw/hw-micro3d/docs/REFERENCE.md

 | 7 | E-Motor | Low-current | yes (pin 8) |
 | 8 | E-Motor | Low-current | yes (pin 7) |

+> See the HOWTO docs for [Alternate wiring](HOWTO.md#4-alternate-wiring) alternate wiring of the endstop, thermistor, and parts fan.

 ---

 # 3. Schematic